 Dr. Moffatt has published many articles, including a regular newspaper column on family and children's issues for "The Citizen," a newspaper distributed in Fayette County, Georgia.
 Dr. Moffatt is the author of numerous books on aggression and violence.
 Blind-Sided: Homicide Where it is Least Expected (Praeger Publishing, 2000) and A Violent Heart (Praeger Publishing, 2002) both address violent behavior, the development of aggression, homicide, and homicidal profiling.
 His book entitled Wounded Innocents and Fallen Angels (Praeger Publishing, 2003) addresses child abuse, sexual abuse, child abduction and child neglect.
 It also addresses aggression committed by children - homicide, sexual assault, vandalism/arson, and paricide.
 A parenting book entitled A Parent's Journey: Parenting From Conception Through Adolescence (Praeger, 2003) is available.
 He has also written Hancuffed: A Friendship Of Endurance (Publish America, 2008) and Stone Cold Souls: History's Most Vicious Killers (Praeger, 2008).
 His most recent book is Survivors, (Greenwood, 2010) an inspiring description of surviving trauma

-Dr. Moffatt has addressed hundreds of audiences over the past 20 years including schools, hospitals, law enforcement, businesses, therapists, psychologists, social workers, and churches on a wide variety of topics ranging from parenting to homicide investigation using a combination of humor, real-life stories, and practical applications.
+Dr. Moffatt has addressed hundreds of audiences over the past three decades including schools, hospitals, law enforcement, businesses, therapists, psychologists, social workers, and churches on a wide variety of topics ranging from parenting to homicide investigation using a combination of humor, real-life stories, and practical applications.
 He has appeared on syndicated radio programs such as "American Crime Line" in Chicago and "Shrink Rap" based in Victoria, British Columbia.
 Dr. Moffatt has also appeared as a guest expert on news programs in Chattanooga, Tennessee and on the FOX Network, ABC, NBC, and CBS in Atlanta, America's Most Wanted, and he has served as an expert consultant to ABC and the Discovery Channel for specials they have produced on mental health and violence issues.
-He has served as personal consultant to Tyler Perry for the movie Alex Cross, consultant to producers for the new movie Head Full Of Ghosts, and most recently he can be seen on the new Discovery Channel series Hostage.

 In addition to work in the United States, Dr. Moffatt has also addressed audiences around the world including venues such as India, the Philippines, Panama, St. Vincent, Mexico, and Chile.